What Is Follicular Lymphoma?

 - Have you ever been diagnosed with cancer?
 How was it treated?

 - Have you been exposed to any cancer-causing chemicals on the job?

 - Have you been diagnosed with HIV, rheumatoid arthritis, lupus, or celiac disease?

 If your doctor notices that you have enlarged lymph nodes, it doesn't mean you have cancer.
 They're most often caused by infections or other problems.

 If you do have one, your doctor may give you an antibiotic to see if it shrinks in a few weeks.
 If you have other lymphoma symptoms or the lymph node is very large, or if it doesn't shrink with antibiotics, your doctor will do a biopsy.

-To do that, he'll remove either the whole lymph node or part of it.
-If a node is hard to reach, he may use a very thin needle to remove a little bit of lymph node tissue through your skin.
+To do that, they'll remove either the whole lymph node or part of it.
+If a node is hard to reach, they may use a very thin needle to remove a little bit of lymph node tissue through your skin.
 Doctors call this a fine-needle aspiration biopsy.
 This is usually an "outpatient" procedure, which means you don't need to stay overnight in a hospital.
 Sometimes your doctor may numb the area first, but that's not always needed.

 Using a microscope, experts will check the tissue from the biopsy.
 If it shows that you have follicular lymphoma, your doctor will want to do other tests.
 These may include blood tests and:

 Bone marrow test.
 Your doctor will take samples of your bone marrow, usually from the back of your hip bone.
 For this test, you lie down on a table and get a shot that will numb the area.
 Then your doctor uses a needle to remove a small amount of liquid bone marrow.
 Your doctor will look at the sample under a microscope and check for sick cells to see if the disease has spread.